 |Air pollution refers to the release of harmful contaminants (chemicals, toxic gases, particulates, biological molecules, etc.) into the earth’s atmosphere.||Noise pollution refers to the excessive amount of noise in the surrounding that disrupts the natural balance.
 Usually, it is man-made, though certain natural calamities like volcanoes can contribute to noise pollution.|

 |Volcanic eruptions, wind erosion, evaporation of organic compounds and natural radioactivity are the natural causes of air pollution.||The unwanted sound can damage physiological and psychological health.|

-Answer: The difference between exports and imports are:
+Answer: The difference between Internal trade and International trade are:

 Answer: The difference between roadways and railways are:

 |Roadways are easy to construct and maintain.||Railways are not easy to construct and maintain|

 |Construction of roads is less expensive.||Construction of railways is expensive.|